angellessbehappy/dissertation/README.md

 ## Code for sentiment analysis
-The code for sentiment analysis and emotion analysis on Chinese texts is from [cnsenti](https://github.com/hiDaDeng/cnsenti/blob/master/README.md).
+The code for sentiment analysis on Chinese texts is from [cnsenti](https://github.com/hiDaDeng/cnsenti/blob/master/README.md).